-As of July 1, 2023, Iowa has 325 school districts with five- or seven-member school boards.
+As of July 1, 2025, lowa has 324 school districts with five- or seven-member school boards.
 School board members are elected by their local communities in an election held the first Tuesday after the first Monday of November in odd-numbered years.
 They may be elected at-large or from director districts and serve four-year terms.